 Botox injections are a popular treatment for wrinkles.
 Botox blocks the nerve impulses that signal to your face muscles to contract, which temporarily paralyzes the muscle and reduces lines .
 When you are ready to resume facial expressions, the injections will wear off.
 Botox can be administered by a doctor in the office or by an aesthetician at home.

 2. Laser treatment

 Lasers have been used in the past to treat this skin problem.
 The process involves directing a laser beam at the skin.
 The beam will break down the collagen on the surface of the skin, which causes it to become smoother and less wrinkled.
 The downside is that this treatment isn’t permanent and you can expect wrinkles to return.
 That said, lasers are a good option for people who don’t want to undergo surgery or injectables.

 3. Derma-roller treatment

 Microdermabrasion is a type of cosmetic treatment that uses aluminum oxide crystals to gently exfoliate the skin and remove dead skin cells.
-It’s mostly used to reduce fine lines, but it might also be used for deeper wrinkles, age spots, and uneven pigmentation.
-Microdermabrasion is a great option for someone who wants to minimize wrinkles with a non-invasive procedure.
+It’s mostly used to reduce fine lines, but it might also be used for age spots, and uneven pigmentation.

 5. Derma-filler treatment

-Derma-fillers are a popular treatment for wrinkles.
+Derma-fillers are a popular treatment for this skin problem.
 These injections of hyaluronic acid, collagen and other substances can be used to plump up the skin, reduce volume loss, and address other signs of premature aging.
 This is an excellent treatment because it is easy to inject, has a short recovery time, and is generally safe.